August 9, 2008

 >> Polymer Clay Tutorials <<

-The full version of the "Keeping Canes Chilled" preview video shown above, is available for purchase at the Members Library.
-It is listed in the Volume-002 Order Form as:
+The full version of the “Chilled Canes“ preview video shown above, is available for purchase at my Polymer Clay Bead Making Videos Library in the Volume-002 Back Issue Package.

-In this video tutorial I discuss a unique and convenient method for keeping your canes cool wherever you may be working on them.
+In this “Keeping Canes Chilled” video tutorial I discuss a unique and convenient method for keeping your canes cool wherever you may be working on them.
 Keep your canes cools keeps them from gong all mushy on you.

 Another great idea - especially timely because we're in the middle of a heat wave where I live!!